RemanDey/line-following-robot/README.md

 - If line is lost: robot assumes center and keeps moving until detected again.

 ---
+## Example

+-path1: A basic path testing the device for turns<=90 degrees.
+Path [image](https://github.com/RemanDey/line-following-robot/blob/main/path1.png) and the motion of the device (simulated in webots) is [there](https://github.com/RemanDey/line-following-robot/blob/main/video_path1.mp4) in the repo.
+-path2: A circular path.
+Path [images](https://github.com/RemanDey/line-following-robot/blob/main/path2.png) and the motion of the device (simulated in webots) is [there](https://github.com/RemanDey/line-following-robot/blob/main/video_path2.mp4) in the repo.

 ## Future Improvements
 - Add **encoders** for speed feedback and precision turns.